 While there are different ways to practice intermittent fasting, they are all based on carving out regular periods of time to fast and to eat.
 For example, one way to practice it is to eat only during an eight-hour period each day and fast for the remainder.
 Another is to eat only one meal a day for two days a week and eat regularly on the other five days.

 Intermittent Fasting Plans

-When it comes to picking an intermittent fasting plan, first and foremost, it’s important to pick a plan that works for your lifestyle and one that you can sustain.
-While intermittent fasting offers flexibility, it’s advised that you stick to a certain fasting plan to ensure that you are reaping all of the benefits of intermittent fasting.
+First and foremost, it’s important to pick a plan that works for your lifestyle and one that you can sustain.
+It’s advised that you stick to a certain plan to ensure that you are reaping all of the benefits of it.

-If you are new to intermittent fasting, an easy way to start is to use your sleeping hours as a majority of your fasting hours.
+An easy way to start is to use your sleeping hours as a majority of your fasting hours.
 For example, if you stop eating 4 hours before bedtime, then sleep for 8 hours, then begin eating 4 hours after you wake up, you will have fasted for approximately 16 hours.
-This is what we call a 16:8 plan, meaning you are fasting for 16 hours and eating during an 8-hour window.
+This is what we call a 16:8 fasting plan, meaning you are fasting for 16 hours and eating during an 8-hour window.

 Examples of 8-hour eating windows include:

 - 10 a.m. to 6 p.m.

 Within intermittent fasting hours, people can eat their meals and snacks at times that are convenient for them.
 The 16:8 plan is often considered the simplest and most sustainable way to start, especially if your 16-hour fasting period includes the time spent sleeping.